 Enjoy your egg yolks

 The average egg yolk contains 80 IU of vitamin D3, about a fifth of your RDI.
 Farmers are increasingly fortifying chicken feed, so some eggs can contain even higher levels.

 Choose free range if you can.
 A 2009 study found that eggs laid by chickens that are free to roam and forage in the sunshine contain more vitamin D3 than eggs laid by factory-farmed hens that receive little natural light.

 Start the day with fortified cereal

-As well as mushrooms and non-dairy milks, fortified cereal is good source of vitamin D for vegans.
-Again, it's worth checking the labels, but many branded and supermarket own-label breakfast cereals contain decent amounts of vitamin D2, but nothing to write home about.
+As well as mushrooms and non-dairy milks, fortified cereal is good source of vitamin D, with some brands containing D3 and others containing D2.
+Again, it's worth checking the labels, but many branded and supermarket own-label breakfast cereals contain decent amounts of vitamin D, but nothing to write home about.
 A small bowl will only provide around a tenth of your RDI, but you can of course bolster your brekkie with fortified milk to help get your daily requirement.

 Subscribe today for just £29 for 12 issues...